jrandleman/coen-241-group-project/src/cricket-game-schedule-scraper-downloaded-html/README.md

 # ALTERED TO WORK ON A DOWNLOADED HTML PAGE HOLDING CRICKET MATCH SCHEDULE

-The contents of `coen-241-group-project/downloaded-html/jordan/schedule.html` have been hardcoded into the `main.mjs` file in order to be able to scrape the downloaded code without having to depend on `node-fetch` or having to host `schedule.html` on some other port to be requested like a regular link.
+The contents of `coen-241-group-project/downloaded-html/jordan/schedule.html` have been hardcoded into the `main.mjs` file in order to be able to scrape the downloaded code without having to depend on `node-fetch` or having to host `schedule.html` on some other port to be requested by `main.mjs` like a regular link.

 # Running the Cricbuzz Livematch Schedule Scraper